In This Article

 If you're frantically trying to figure out how to get rid of fruit flies quickly and organically, you've come to the right place.
 Personally, when we notice pest problems in our own homes (silverfish, we're looking at you), we immediately prioritize the issue and would do just about anything to solve it.
-But there's no need to panic.
-Unlike other unwanted house guests, fruit flies are pretty benign.
+However, unlike other unwanted house guests, fruit flies are pretty benign.
 That said, they're quite a nuisance and can become a sanitation issue if not addressed early.

 Apple Cider Vinegar Trap

 Red Wine Trap

 If you don't have the right kind of vinegar lying around the house, red wine will do the trick just as well.
 Use the same exact ingredients and ratios as the above gnat-be-gone cocktail, but just swap out the apple cider vinegar for red wine.
 Since you will only need to use two tablespoons, you won't have to waste a nice bottle of wine.
 And if you don't have either apple cider vinegar or red wine in your kitchen cupboards, we'd say it's a safe bet you'd rather run to the supermarket for the latter.
-Again, if you can't seem to locate the source of the gnats, then spread out several containers.
+Again, if you can't seem to locate the source of the gnats, spread out several containers.

 Once you've contained the fruit fly crisis, think about prevention.
-This means tossing out your unrefrigerated produce right when it goes bad, remembering not to leave dirty dishes in the sink for an extended period of time, and taking out your trash regularly.
+Toss out your unrefrigerated produce right when it goes bad, remember not to leave dirty dishes in the sink for an extended period of time, and take out your trash regularly.